zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.

-It is written in [**D**](https://www.dlang.org).
-A variety of features comes bundled in the form of compile-time plugins, some of which are toys, proofs of concepts and examples.
+A variety of features comes bundled in the form of compile-time plugins, some of which are proofs of concepts and examples.
 It's designed to be easy to write your own.
 API documentation is [available](https://zorael.github.io/kameloso) [online](http://kameloso.dpldocs.info/kameloso.html).
 Any and all ideas for inclusion welcome.

 It works well with the majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work it's most often an easy case of specialcasing for that kind of event on that particular IRC network or server daemon.